501 Copper Ave NW

 These groups meet at the Genealogy Center on the Research Day:

-See the New Mexico Genealogical Society website for more information about their upcoming programs.
-NMGS Website
+See the New Mexico Genealogical Society website for information about their many upcoming programs NMGS Website